andrewrk/jamulator/README.md

  * unpack & disassemble NES roms and then put them back together
  * Use LLVM to recompile 6502 assembly with a small custom ABI into native executables.
+ * Recompile NES games into native executables

 ## Roadmap

- * Add a runtime for the PPU
  * Support interrupts in compiled code
- * Recompile NES games into native executables (include CHR ROM etc)
- * More robust disassembling capabilities (mappers?)
+ * Support mappers
  * Unpack CHR ROM into PCX files and vice versa
- * Ability to emulate an NES ROM

 ## Getting Started Developing